ojoadeolagabriel2/payment-information-service/README.md

 Service requires that maven 3+ be installed.
 It also requires a running docker instance locally on your unix machine

-1. install mvn here to your unix machine: https://www.baeldung.com/install-maven-on-windows-linux-mac#installing-maven-on-mac-os-x
+1. install maven here to your unix machine: https://www.baeldung.com/install-maven-on-windows-linux-mac#installing-maven-on-mac-os-x
 2. install docker to your machine here: https://docs.docker.com/docker-for-mac/install/

 ## Setup